 It was going to be one of those parties.

-Office Christmas parties are the stuff of HR nightmares where booze, often free, meets workers who want to let off steam.
-And this week is peak party.
-According to a 2018 survey of 2,000 workers last year, one in three of us do something at our annual office bash that we later regret, ranging from giving unsolicited “advice” to the boss to mistletoe moments that we probably shouldn’t have attempted.
-On the plus side, the average worker will leave their Christmas party with seven new pieces of gossip, which is of course the golden currency of office life.
+Office holiday parties are the stuff of HR nightmares where booze, often free, meets workers who want to let off steam.
+And this week is the peak party.
+According to a 2018 survey of 2,000 workers last year, one in three of us do something at our annual office bash that we later regret, ranging from giving unsolicited “advice” to the boss, to mistletoe moments that we probably shouldn’t have attempted.
+On the plus side, the average worker will leave their Christmas party with seven new pieces of gossip, which is, of course, the golden currency of office life.
 I was about to add an eighth—complete with pictures.

 Our company had deep pockets and had hired a venue replete with an actual band that we had heard of.
-When I arrived, there was Mumford & Sons belting out Galway Girl.
+When I arrived, Mumford & Sons were belting out Galway Girl.

-Like most of the editorial staff, we were slaves to the news cycle so I was already fashionably late.
+Like most of the editorial staff, we were slaves to the news cycle, so I was already fashionably late.
 To say the atmosphere was heady was an understatement.
-The bar top was already awash with spilt booze—free, of course.
+The bar top was already awash with spilled drinks—free, of course.

-Someone from marketing was wandering round with a pricey camera on a gimbal doing interviews with staff on “the year gone by”.
-It’s fair to say that most of the footage was unusable and mainly consisted of middle-aged men going “Waheyyy!” to camera while spilling their drinks.
+Someone from marketing was wandering around with a pricey camera on a gimbal doing interviews with staff on “the year gone by.”
+It’s fair to say that most of the footage was unusable and mainly consisted of middle-aged men going “Waheyyy!” to the camera while spilling their drinks.

-Office life can be tribal and parties are where the boundary walls blur under the combined weight of free booze.
-Finance were as demure as ever, for it was they who would pick up the tab, while Sales seemed on a quest to dance in the biggest circle.
+Office life can be tribal, and parties are where the boundary walls blur under the weight of free booze.
+Finance was as demure as ever, for it was they who would pick up the tab, while Sales seemed on a quest to dance in the biggest circle.

 It was great to see colleagues relaxing after a tough year and our boss was leading the way.
-He was surrounded by the usual yes-people that followed him round on a daily basis and when he headed to the face-painter—because fun, people!—so did his cohort.
-Everyone emerged with small corporate logos on their faces; authorised, approved decadence.
-I thought it was time to grease the career wheels and do the same; show some willing.
+He was surrounded by the usual yes-people that followed him around on a daily basis and when he headed to the face painter—because fun, people!—so did his cohort.
+Everyone emerged with small corporate logos on their faces; authorized, approved decadence.
+I thought it was time to grease the career wheels and do the same; show some willingness.